Achmed Awad of The Next Ad tells us about their strong focus on digital advertising and efficient technology.

 Tell us about you, your career, how you founded The Next Ad.

 Achmed Awad: I founded The Next Ad together with my partner Sander Haarman.
 We already had a company together specialized in building organic social media management software when we came up with the idea to move to the adjacent area of social advertising at The Next Ad.
-We initially started building software which optimizes your online ad campaigns on Facebook & Instagram, but we soon realized that we had much more to offer to our clients by providing them with advice and operations to run their campaigns as well as possible.
+We initially started building software that optimizes your online ad campaigns on Facebook & Instagram, but we soon realized that we had much more to offer to our clients by providing them with advice and operations to run their campaigns as well as possible.
 So along the way, we transformed from a purebred software house towards an agency powered by proprietary software.
 This turned out to be a fantastic and successful pivot!

 How does The Next Ad innovate?